-- Most work is based in a radio or television studio, but may also include outside broadcasts, which involves working in all conditions.
+- Most work is based in a radio or television studio, but may also include outside broadcasts, which can involve working in all conditions.

-- Presenters have a public image to maintain and, as a result, must be prepared for some loss of privacy.
+- You'll have a public image to maintain and, as a result, must be prepared for some loss of privacy.

 - Travel during the working day varies according to the type of programme.
-Radio roadshows, for example, involve a significant amount of travel, with presenters working away from home for extended periods of time.
+Radio roadshows, for example, involve a significant amount of travel and you may be required to work away from home for extended periods of time.
 Similarly, documentary-makers or roving reporters can also be expected to travel in the UK and abroad to cover stories and news events.

-You do not need a degree to become a broadcast presenter as employers tend to look more for experience and practical skills.
+You don't need a degree to become a broadcast presenter as employers tend to look more for experience and practical skills.

 However, some degree, HND and foundation degree subjects may be useful and could provide you with relevant knowledge that can be used in the job.
 These include:

-Certain courses have been assessed by the radio and television industries and are approved by Creative Skillset, the industry skills body.
-Details of courses can be found at Creative Skillset Courses Directory.
+Certain courses have been assessed by the radio and television industries and are approved by ScreenSkills, the industry skills body.
+Details of courses can be found at ScreenSkills - Education & training.

-A degree in the particular area that you wish to work in, such as politics or economics may also be helpful.
+A degree relevant to the area that you wish to work in, such as politics or economics, may also be helpful.

-- confidence and the ability to sell yourself;
+- the confidence and the ability to sell yourself

-- the ability to take the initiative and make quick decisions under pressure;
+- the ability to take initiative and make quick decisions under pressure

 - creativity and problem-solving skills.

-It is important that you develop the necessary practical skills for the job, which include getting related work experience that shows your presenting ability.
-This can be on-campus media activities, such as student radio, work with local television stations, or hospital radio.
+You'll need to develop the necessary practical skills for the job, including getting related work experience that shows your presenting ability.
+This can be gained from on-campus media activities, such as student radio, work with local television stations, or hospital radio.
 Make sure you get copies of recordings to be able to show potential employers.

-There is no fixed entry route to the career of broadcast presenter.
+There's no fixed entry route to the career of broadcast presenting.
 Requirements vary according to the type of programme and broadcast medium.
 For example, television presenters in light entertainment shows may come from journalism, acting or even modelling backgrounds, while music radio presenters may have had performance careers or been a club DJ or radio producer.

-The BBC runs a number of training schemes and apprenticeships which can provide good experience - see BBC Careers: Trainee Schemes and Apprenticeships.
+The BBC runs training schemes and apprenticeships, which provide good experience - see BBC Careers - Trainee schemes & apprenticeships.

-It is likely you will have to start in an entry-level position such as a runner, broadcast assistant or programme researcher while you gain the necessary skills and experience.
+It's likely you'll have to start in an entry-level position such as a runner, broadcast assistant or programme researcher while you gain the necessary skills and experience.

-Broadcasting is a highly competitive area and you will need to have enthusiasm, persistence and a proactive approach to hunting for jobs and work experience.
+Broadcasting is a highly competitive area, and you'll need to have enthusiasm, persistence and a proactive approach to hunting for jobs and work experience.
 Many presenters have agents who help to secure work for them.

 - internet radio stations.